frederic-perez/AmE-dictionary/data/idioms.md

 __explore every avenue__ To investigate or pursue every possible means to find a solution to a given problem or to achieve a desired outcome.
 __extra pair of hands__ Additional help or assistance provided by another person. _Don’t you want to hire an extra pair of hands?_
 __eye candy__ :two: A person or thing that is nice to look at, but has very little substance, meaning, or purpose.
+__eye-opening__ Causing or resulting in a shocking or startling revelation. _Learning that John had been dealing with an opioid addiction for all those years was really eye-opening for me._
+__eye-to-eye__ _You can get eye-to-eye with a dolphin._
 __face value__
 __faint of heart__ :two: Lacking the courage to face something difficult or dangerous—usually used in the phrase _not for the faint of heart_.
 __fair and square__ :two: Completely fair(ly); justly; within the rules. _She won the game fair and square._ _The division of the money should be fair and square._